astropy/astropy-tutorials/CONTRIBUTING.md

     cd tutorials/Spectral-Line-Fitting
     ipython notebook --matplotlib inline

 Create a new notebook file, and write away!
+(Following the Content Guidelines above.)
 Remember to place any extra files used by the tutorial in the directory with the notebook file, and place them under git version control.

 You will also need to edit the notebook file metadata.
-The metadata contains any extra information about the tutorial you may want to add.
+(IPython notebook --> edit menu --> edit notebook metadata) The metadata contains any extra information about the tutorial you may want to add.
 The metadata must contain, at minimum, the following fields:

 - link_name (the name of the link which will appear in the list of tutorials)
 - author